jamesrcole/dispGol/README.md

   *  glider: a [Glider](http://conwaylife.com/wiki/Glider)

-  *  TLglider: a Glider, but positioned more to the top-left of the grid
+  *  TLglider: a Glider, but positioned closer to the top-left of the grid

   *  block: a [Block](http://conwaylife.com/wiki/Block) still life.